A real Dutch apple pie, filled with fall apples, currants and topped with a diamond dough pattern, the traditional way!

 Dough

-- The dough is the most easy to prepare with a food processor with knife.
-Add your flour, sugar and butter to the bowl of the food processor.
+- The dough is the easiest to prepare with a food processor with a knife.
+Add your flour, sugar, and butter to the bowl of the food processor.

 - Pulse until there are small grains formed.